Micro-frontends in Practice: Benefits and Pitfalls

 Single-SPA[2] acts as an application router, mounting and unmounting micro-frontends in response to the URL.
 Good for mixing frameworks (React + Vue + Angular on the same page), although that use case is rarer than it sounds — most end up standardising on one framework.

-The Pitfalls Nobody Mentions in Talks
+The Pitfalls Nobody Mentions

 - Shared state.
 Passing data between micro-frontends without coupling them is hard.
-Event bus, custom events, or shared services — none is elegant.
+Event bus, custom events, shared services — none is elegant.

 - Performance.
 Each micro-frontend brings its own bundle.
 Without well-configured shared dependencies, total weight can multiply 3-4×.